The Shobies' Story

-"The Shobies' Story" is a 1990 science fiction novella by American writer Ursula K. Le Guin, describing the story of the first human crew to participate in a newly invented faster-than-light mode of space travel.
+"The Shobies' Story" is a 1990 science fiction novella by American writer Ursula K. Le Guin, describing the story of the first human crew to participate in a newly invented faster-than-light mode of space travel, using the Churten Theory developed by Anarresti physicists after Shevek in The Dispossessed.
 It was first published in the anthology Universe 1 and subsequently appeared in A Fisherman of the Inland Sea published by Harper Prism in 1994.

 The crew forms a miniature society in which each member must participate in creating a cohesive group narrative to alter the nature of reality, which causes the travel.
 "The Shobies' Story" is notable because Le Guin replaces the traditional militaristic and hierarchical chain of command used in traditional space travel with voluntary consensus.

 "The Shobies' Story" was nominated for a Nebula Award in the novelette category in 1991.

 Plot summary

 A starship crew faces the physical and psychic effects of traveling faster than light from Hain, the Prime World, the source of the oldest culture and most intelligent life among the planetary group called the Ekumen.
 Their entire journey, including time-travel, lasts only forty-four minutes.

 The crew calls themselves the Shobies after their ship's name, Shoby.
 The crews' ritual is gathering around a campfire to discuss the Churten theory and to tell stories that will bond them together.
 As a space crew, they operate by consensual decision using transilience rather than by chain of command.
 Transilience is the experience of entering the fiction world by way of the imagination.
 Their equipment that facilitates transilience stops functioning and they cannot agree on what they perceive.
 They start to lose their social cohesion and in order for the Shobies to tell their story, they must establish themselves with relation to time.

 The cover shown with this article is misleading: everyone is human.
 But the low-tech and cultural implications are accurate.